 Do you remember the days that salad came as a head of lettuce that you would chop up and add to a salad bowl?
-It seems that these days, salad is a mix of pre-washed baby leaves in a plastic box.
+It seems that these days, salad is usually a mix of pre-washed baby leaves that comes in a plastic box.

 Try this experiment at home: put the contents of an “organic” salad mix in your salad spinner and fill it up with water.
 When you strain out the water, what color is it?
-I’ve consistently seen the water turn green.
+I’ve consistently seen the water turn cloudy and green.
 Green!
-I have no idea as to why it is green, because when I wash salad from the garden the water is clear.
-I’m guessing it’s a colored chemical that inhibits bacteria growth.
-I really can’t say for sure.
+Do not get me started on the chemicals that are added to packaged salad mixes.

 Don’t always trust what a package says, even if the label identifies the food inside as organic.

 You can trust your own garden, though.
 Growing a spring salad garden is a way to get a large number of gourmet greens that can be freshly harvested for months on end.
 The best part is that it will only cost you pennies per salad.
 If you buy one seed packet of salad greens for a few dollars, you can grow about twenty of those plastic salad boxes (which can cost around ten dollars each!) worth of greens.